chrisyan/RAAS/README.md

 ## Overview

-RAAS is an anomaly segmentation research codebase built on top of Mask2Former and detectron2.
-It implements **Maskomaly** — three model variants that detect out-of-distribution objects in driving scenes using a Swin-L backbone trained on Cityscapes.
+RAAS is an image based anomaly segmentation algorithm built on top of Mask2Former and detectron2.

 <table>
   <tr>